dieterdemeyer/puppet-hipchat/README.md

 Requirements
 ------------

-* `hipchat`
 * `puppet`

 Installation & Usage
 --------------------

-1. Install the `hipchat` gem on your Puppet master

-        $ sudo gem install hipchat

-        NOTE FOR PUPPET ENTERPRISE USERS: You must install the hipchat gem using the puppet-bundled gem library:

-        $ /opt/puppet/bin/gem install hipchat

-2. Install puppet-hipchat as a module in your Puppet master's module path.
+1. Install puppet-hipchat as a module in your Puppet master's module path.

-3. Create a HipChat API key [here](https://www.hipchat.com/groups/api) with a type of Admin.
+2. Create a HipChat API key [here](https://www.hipchat.com/groups/api) with a type of Admin.
 Record the API key that is generated.

-4. Update the `hipchat_api` and `hipchat_room` variables in the `hipchat.yaml` file with
+3. Update the `hipchat_api_token` and `hipchat_room` variables in the `hipchat.yaml` file with
     your hipchat connection details and copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
-    An option to notify  users in the room `hipchat_notify` defaults to `false`.
-You can also change the default notification color from yellow to red, green,purple or random.
+    An option to notify  users in the room `hipchat_notify` defaults to `0`.
 The `hipchat_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
 Specify `'all'` to receive notifications from all Puppet runs.
 An example file is included.

-5. Enable pluginsync and reports on your master and clients in `puppet.conf`
+4. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]
           report = true
           reports = hipchat
           pluginsync = true
         [agent]
           report = true
           pluginsync = true

-6. Run the Puppet client and sync the report as a plugin
+5. Run the Puppet client and sync the report as a plugin

-7. To temporarially disable HipChat notifications add a file named 'hipchat_disabled' in the same path as hipchat.yaml.
+6. To temporarially disable HipChat notifications add a file named 'hipchat_disabled' in the same path as hipchat.yaml.
 	(Removing it will re-enable notifications)

 		$ touch /etc/puppet/hipchat_disabled